lashford/modern-web-template/tutorial/index.md

 ### AngularJS & CoffeeScript

-AngularJs is a client side MVC style framework written in Javascript.
-The framework adapts and extends traditional HTML to better serve dynamic content through two-way data-binding that allows for the automatic synchronization of models and views.
-As a result, AngularJS deemphasizes DOM manipulation and improves testability.
+AngularJs is a client side MVC style framework written in JavaScript.
+The framework adapts and extends traditional HTML to better serve dynamic content through two-way data-binding that allows for the automatic synchronisation of models and views.
+As a result, AngularJS de-emphasises DOM manipulation and improves testability.

-Traditionally AngularJS applications are wrote in Javascript, my main objection to javascript is its clunky Java esque syntax and its darn damand for all those bracaes.
-So in steps CoffeeScript,
+Traditionally AngularJS applications are written in JavaScript, my main objection to javascript is its clunky Java-esque syntax and its darn demand for all those braces.
+So in steps CoffeeScript.

 *CoffeeScript is a little language that compiles into JavaScript.
 Underneath that awkward Java-esque patina, JavaScript has always had a gorgeous heart.
 CoffeeScript is an attempt to expose the good parts of